 For those of you who are starting from square one and have little to no ideas for your exterior yet, our team sat down with home staging and color expert Lisa Baker of Blue Stone Staging & Design.
 She gave us some great tips to get you started:

-- Start by creating an inspiration board on Pinterest, Houzz, or similar site.
+- Start by creating an inspiration board on Pinterest, Houzz, or a similar site.
 Peruse pictures that stand out to you color-wise and save them.
 Are you noticing any themes?

 - Hop in the car and drive around different neighborhoods and see what you are drawn to.